isomerpages/moe-yishuntownsec/_co-curriculum/Sexuality Education Programme.md

 (iv)  Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

 You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education) for more information on MOE Sexuality Education.

+Overview of Yishun Town Secondary School’s Sexuality Education Programme for 2021

+4\.
+Sexuality Education is delivered in a holistic manner through the school curriculum.
+The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
+You may click here for more information on the scope of Sexuality Education in the school curriculum.

+5\.
+The subjects that incorporate topics on sexuality include:

+a.
+Science
+b.
+Values At Heart (V@H) - YTSS's customised Character and Citizenship Education (CCE)

+**Growing Years (GY) Programme**

+i.
+“The Teenage Years (2nd Edition)” (Lower Sec) Teaching & Learning resource package

+ii.
+“Sense & Sexuality (2nd Edition)” (Upper Sec) Teaching & Learning resource package

+6\.
+The values and attitudes of our youth towards sexuality are increasingly shaped by their peers, exposure to the media, popular culture and the internet.
+Adolescence is a complex stage in life as the adolescent attempts to find his/her own identity and often struggles with new social relationships.
+The period of middle adolescence (generally from 15 – 17 years old) can be a turbulent period for adolescents.
+The gap between physical and emotional/cognitive maturity may result in a tendency to act on impulse, experiment with various activities (including sexual activities), sometimes without understanding the unpleasant consequences that may arise from such experimentation.
+The need for peer acceptance can be overwhelmingly strong, and hinder one’s ability to act responsibly.
+Given the pressures faced by the middle adolescent from within themselves and from peers, it is important to build a strong sense of self-worth, personal conviction and an understanding of the possible consequences of sexual behaviour.

+7\.
+Through “The Teenage Years” and “Sense & Sexuality” packages, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.

+At Yishun Town Secondary School, the following lessons from the Growing Years Programme will be taught in 2021: